 Siopao Asado is filled with delicious pork filling and may be found practically anywhere in the country, from bakeshops and street sellers to prominent Filipino restaurants.
 Siopao, whether made at home or purchased from a store, could be eaten at any time of day or night.

 You might confuse Siopao Asado with Vietnamese Banh Bao steamed pork buns, but they are not the same.
-Although they might look identical, Siopao Asado doesn’t use Chinese sausage and quail eggs.
+Although they might look identical, this Filipino Siopao Asado doesn’t use Chinese sausage and quail eggs.

 Pork Siopao Asado Recipe